apache/paimon/docs/content/how-to/creating-tables.md

 ## Creating Catalog Managed Tables

-Tables created in Table Store [catalogs]({{< ref "how-to/creating-catalogs" >}}) are managed by the catalog.
+Tables created in Paimon [catalogs]({{< ref "how-to/creating-catalogs" >}}) are managed by the catalog.
 When the table is dropped from catalog, its table files will also be deleted.

-The following SQL assumes that you have registered and are using a Table Store catalog.
+The following SQL assumes that you have registered and are using a Paimon catalog.
 It creates a managed table named `MyTable` with five columns in the catalog's `default` database, where `dt`, `hh` and `user_id` are the primary keys.

 {{< tabs "primary-keys-example" >}}